ncoe/mod2cpp/README.md

 # mod2cpp
-Exteriment to convert Modula-2 sources into C++ sources
+Experiment to convert Modula-2 sources into C++ sources